-In order to differentiate the Uniform Fire Safety Officer (UFSO) fees for filming activities from the UFSO fees for other non-film related activities, it is proposed that all UFSO activities related to filming be assigned the FSO fee.
-Based on Fiscal Year 2008-2009 staffing costs, the FSO fee was determined to be \$77 per hour.
+In order to differentiate the Uniform Fire Safety Officer (UFSO) fees for filming activities from the UFSO fees for other non-film related activities, it is proposed that all UFSO activities related to filming be assigned the Film Safety Officer (FSO) fee.
+Based on

+Fiscal Year 2009-2010 personnel costs, the FSO fee was determined to be \$78 per hour.